twgh/xcgui/README-en.md

 ## Command introduction

-The functions in the xc package are the original functions in xcgui.dll.
+The xc package contains all the APIs in xcgui.dll.
 There are more than a thousand functions that can be used directly.
 The encapsulated classes are in other packages.

 In some cases, it is more convenient to mix the native functions in the xc package with the encapsulated classes.

+All the structures of xcgui are also in the xc package.

 ## Event